kaidez/typescript-duck-simulator/README.md

 * <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
 You probably won't abandon your current IDE for this, but it's a GREAT tool for developing TypeScript...and learning it.

-* <a href="https://github.com/typings/typings">Typings</a>,  the TypeScript Package Manager.
+* <a href="https://github.com/typings/typings">Typings</a>,  the TypeScript Definitions Manager.
 I only used it a little for this project, but I don't see it lasting long.